cdap-guides/cdap-timeseries-guide/README.md

-The [Cask Data Application Platform (CDAP)](http://cdap.io) provides a number of pre-packaged Datasets, which make it easy to store and retrieve data using best-practices based implementations of common data access patterns.
+The [Cask Data Application Platform (CDAP)](http://cdap.io) provides a number of pre-packaged Datasets, which make it easy to store and retrieve data using best-practices-based implementations of common data access patterns.
 In this guide, you will learn how to process and store timeseries data, using the example of real-time sensor data from a traffic monitor network.